Aljjohara/FinTech-Companies/README.md

     - Xapo
         - A cryptocurrency company based in Hong Kong that provides bitcoin wallet services
     - Blockchain.com
-        - a cryrptocurrency wallet and a Bitcoin block explorer based in Luxembourg
+        - A cryrptocurrency wallet and a Bitcoin block explorer based in Luxembourg.
     - Kraken
-        - a cryptocurrency exchange company based in the United States
+        - A cryptocurrency exchange company based in the United States.
-    - <span style="color:red">Binance
+    - Binance
+        - A cryptocurrency exchange trading platform for more than 100 cryptocurrencies.
+Its headquarters is in Malta.
-    - <span style="color:red">Huobi
+    - Huobi
+        - A cryptocurrency exchange company based in Singapore and has offices in Korea, Hong Kong, Japan, and the United States.
+In 2018, Huobi became a publicly listed Hong Kong company.